kvonkoni/imgcomparetool/README.md

-# ImgCompare
+# ImgCompareTool

-ImgCompare is a Python package for creating comparing pairs of images.
+ImgCompareTool is a Python package for creating comparing pairs of images.

 ## Installation